1924 British Mount Everest expedition: First ascent speculation

 the insulation of the clothing would only just be sufficient to −10 C. Mallory would not have survived any deterioration in conditions."

 Odell's sighting is of especially high interest.
 The description of Odell's sighting and the current knowledge indicate Mallory's 5-minute surmounting of the Second Step is unlikely.
 This wall cannot be climbed as fast as described by Odell.
 Only the first and the third step can be climbed quickly.
-Odell said that they were at the foot of the summit pyramid, which contradicts a location at the First Step, but it is unlikely the pair could have started early enough to reach the Third Step by 12:50 pm.
+Odell said that they were at the foot of the summit pyramid, which contradicts a location at the First Step, but it is unlikely the pair could have started early enough to reach the Third Step by 12:50 p.m.
 Since the First Step is far away from the Third Step, confusing them is also not likely.
 One suggestion proposes that Odell confused a sighting of birds for climbers, as occurred with Eric Shipton in 1933.

 This speculation also involves theories concerning whether Mallory and Irvine could have managed to climb the Second Step. Òscar Cadiach was the first to climb it in 1985 free and rated it V+.
 Conrad Anker led an experiment to free climb this section without using the "Chinese ladder" for assistance, since that equipment was not installed in 1924.
 In 1999, he did not manage a complete free climb as he put one foot briefly on the ladder when it blocked the only available foothold.
 At that time he rated the difficulty of the Second Step as 5.10—well outside of Mallory's capability.
 In June 2007, Anker returned as a member of the Altitude Everest Expedition 2007, and with Leo Houlding successfully free-climbed the Second Step, after removing the "Chinese ladder" (which was later replaced).
 Houlding rated the climb at 5.9, just within Mallory's estimated capabilities.
 Theo Fritsche climbed the step free solo on-sight in 2001 and rated it V+.